Jingxuan-Wang/DS_genome_api/README.md

 # Development Log
 ## 1.0.3
 1. change response error from RequestException to ResponseException in order to show more detailed error return from API
+2. Add RequestException message when api return is empty